What is a healthy diet?

 But for the long run, it will not support your life, health and even feeling.

-The right dietary choices and lifestyle will help you to be more healthy and will prevent health risks that associated with the diet.
+The right dietary choices and lifestyle will help you to be more healthy and will prevent health risks associated with the diet.

 This is really the easiest but meaningful lifestyle change.

-Healthy diet guideline bullet points
+Healthy diet guidelines